readwritetools/rwt-corner-pocket/readme.md

 ### Using the web component

-After installation, you need to add two things to your HTML page to make use of it.
+After installation, you need to add four things to your HTML page to make use of it.

    * Add a `script` tag to load the component's `rwt-corner-pocket.js` file: